How Do I Get an Email Address for Life?

 Help you avoid this situation again in the future?
 Absolutely.

-It’s exceptionally frustrating when a service promising to provide something forever goes away.
-Apparently, “forever” isn’t what it used to be.
+It’s frustrating when a service promising to provide something forever goes away.
+Apparently, “forever” isn’t what it used to be, and “lifetime” turns out to be the company’s lifetime, not yours.

 Email for life

-You’d never have to tell all your friends that your email address was changing, and you’d never have to hope that they noticed and updated their address book.
+You’d never have to tell all your friends that your email address changed, and you’d never have to hope that they updated their address books.

-You’d never have to run around to all the online services you use and the online shopping sites you frequent to manually update your email address.
+You’d never have to run around to all the online services and shopping sites you use to manually update your email address.

-You’d never have to lose important email because someone didn’t have your new, current, updated email address.
+You’d never lose important email because someone didn’t have your updated email address.

 There are a few ways to make that happen.

-emailforever@randomisp.comOne thing I can tell you not to do is this: rely on the email address that your ISP gives you as part of your service.
+One thing I can tell you not to do is this: don’t rely on the email address your ISP gives you as part of your service.

 Regardless of the reason, one thing I can tell you: the email address assigned to you by your ISP will need to be changed at some point.

 Google and Gmail will probably be around for a while.
-Hotmail email addresses will probably work for as long as Microsoft exists, even though all traces of the website have changed to Outlook.com.
+Hotmail email addresses will probably work for as long as Microsoft exists, even though the website has changed to Outlook.com.

-The point here is that you can, indeed, count on some of the existing general purpose email services to be around for a very long time, and you can probably guess which ones I consider the safest in that respect: Google’s and Microsoft’s.
+You can count on some of the existing general-purpose email services to be around for a long time, and you can probably guess which ones I consider the safest in that respect: Google and Microsoft.

-Paid email services are a little more difficult to judge, since their existence is, at least in part, predicated on making money.
-Should that change, priorities might change, and you could someday get that unwelcome message that the service is closing down.
+Paid email services are a little more difficult to judge because their existence is predicated on making money.
+Should that change, priorities might change, and you could someday get that unwelcome message that the service is closing.

 Special-purpose email services run an additional risk: their purpose.
-ProtonMail, for example, is a fully encrypted email service that could someday be at the mercy of various governments for whom encryption is an anathema.
-We’ve seen such services shut down in the past, either in response to government requests or in reaction to government threats.
+ProtonMail, for example, is a fully encrypted email service that could someday be at the mercy of various governments for whom encryption is so offensive.
+Such services have been shut down in the past either in response to government requests or in reaction to government threats.

 The best solution is not the simplest, but it puts nearly everything under your control.